 Figure 3: Vertical firing position

 4. Fire five (5) shots horizontally onto the paper by pulling gently upward on the string attached to the firing mechanism.
 When the ball is fired and strikes the paper it will leave a slight divot/mark on the white paper and its position may be recorded.
 Following each shot mark the location of the center of the impact with a small dot or '+'.
 DO NOT MOVE the cork board or paper!
-The shots will likely NOT land in the exact same position each time (e.g. show a little 'scatter') but they SHOULD be consistent, overall; if any single shot is significantly different from the others, check that the C-clamp/angle adjustment screws on the launcher are tight & redo that trial.
+The shots will likely NOT land exactly in the same position each time (e.g. have some 'scatter') but they SHOULD be consistent, overall; IF any single shot is significantly different from the others, check that the C-clamp/angle adjustment screws on the launcher are tight & redo that trial.

-5. [1 mark] Use the plumb bob to find the point on the floor that is directly beneath the middle of the launch position of the ball (marked on the side of the barrel).
-Measure the horizontal distance x{base} along the floor from this point to the leading edge of the paper/cork board & record below (in cm).
-Use proper measurement techniques & significant figures; show all work.
-NOTE: x{base} is longer than the two-metrestick so you will NEED to combine several rulers to measure it.
+5. [1 mark] Use the plumb bob to locate the point on the floor directly beneath the MIDDLE of the launch position of the ball marked on the side of the barrel.
+Measure the horizontal distance along the floor from this point to the leading edge of the paper/cork board & record below as x{base} (in cm).
+Use proper measurement techniques & significant figures and show ALL work.
+NOTE x{base} is longer than the two-metrestick so you will NEED to combine several rulers to measure it.
 DO NOT use the ends of the rulers and CLEARLY show how you combined ruler measurements in the space below.
-BE CERTAIN to measure in cm and NOT inches!
+MAKE SURE to measure in cm and NOT inches!

 $x{base} =$

 6. [1 mark] Measure the distance from the leading edge of the paper to each of the five impact dots and record below.
-Calculate the average impact distance in cm.
+Calculate the average impact distance (in cm).

 Shot End position (cm) Zero position (cm) Calculated length (cm)

 1

 2

 3

 4

 5

-Average impact distance:
+Avorago impact distanco: